-The University, and each individual who represents the University, shall provide access to its services, courses and programs without regard to age, race, religion, creed, color, national origin, ancestry, disability, gender, marital status, or sexual orientation.
+The University, and each individual who represents the University, shall provide access to its services, courses and programs without discrimination on any basis protected by law.

 Students can present complaints regarding alleged violations of this policy to the Chief Operating Officer at (858) 653-3000 x11.